Skip to content

 What actually causes hormonal acne?

-Androgens raising oil production, blood-sugar and insulin swings amplifying that signal, and inflammation, with stress and lost sleep underneath.
+Androgens acting on the sebaceous glands to raise oil production, a step considered required for acne to develop (Del Rosso & Kircik, 2023), with blood-sugar and insulin swings amplifying that signal, and inflammation, with stress and lost sleep underneath.
 That's the system to address at the root.